Pricing Theory

 aSAFETY & RISK: Throughout this website the term ‘risk” is used in preference to the term ‘safety’.
 Risk is considered here to be the inverse of safety.
 The reason why the term ‘risk’ is used, is because the standard practice is to provide and improve safety with risk management principles and methods.

 Stern and his colleagues at the High Level Commission on Carbon Pricing recommend a carbon tax that targets the Paris Agreement.
 The framing of their assessment is ambiguous with regards to the decision paradigm (see this report and the right side of Figure 5).
-On the one hand, Stern et al’s decision paradigm is based on addressing the Paris Agreement (i.e. Decision Paradigm 2).
-On the other hand, it appears that Stern et al have assumed that the market theory of Arthur Pigou (1920) should support the Paris Agreement (i.e. Decision Paradigm 1).
-It is claimed here that this ambiguity is the result of ‘mission creep’ because the most efficient economic outcome does not necessarily correspond to the Paris Agreement.
+On the one hand, Stern et al’s decision paradigm is based on addressing the Paris Agreement (i.e. 2.
+Decision Paradigm for Probability).
+On the other hand, it appears that Stern et al have assumed that the market theory of Arthur Pigou (1920) should give the same result (i.e. 1.
+Decision Paradigm for Efficiency).
+It is claimed here that this ambiguity is the result of ‘mission creep’ because a socially efficient market does not necessarily correspond to goals of the Paris Agreement.
 Moreover, it is claimed here that the carbon tax is inherently inappropriate for managing climate-related risks because it does not solicit sufficient cooperation from market participants and it has other limitations.

 By comparing Figures 4 and 5, we can see that there is an alternative explanation for the discrepancy between the advice of Nordhaus and Stern et al. Although the damage function in Nordhaus’s analysis could be overly optimistic, the point of most importance is the current interpretation of “carrot and stick” carbon pricing, as depicted in Figure 4.
 In this revised interpretation, the resolution is the carbon pricing matrix with the second decision paradigm and the carbon reward for responding to the systemic risks of climate change.

 Nordhaus and Stern et al have only utilised one formal theory for making and enforcing decisions.
-This theory is based on Arthur Pigou’s (1920) theory for the maximisation of allocative efficiency with the re-pricing of private production to account for externalities (i.e. Decision Paradigm 1).
-The signing of the Paris Climate Agreement in 2016 was a milestone for risk management (i.e. Decision Paradigm 2).
-The Paris Agreement stands in contrast to the theory of Arthur Pigou (1920) because it ignores economic efficiency for the purpose of managing risk.
+This theory is based on Arthur Pigou’s (1920) theory for the maximisation of market efficiency (i.e. for the welfare of society) with the re-pricing of private production to account for externalities (i.e. invoking 1.
+Decision Paradigm for Efficiency).
+The signing of the Paris Climate Agreement in 2016 was a milestone for risk management (i.e. invoking 2.
+Decision Paradigm for Probability).
+The Paris Agreement stands in contrast to the theory of Arthur Pigou (1920) because it ignores market efficiency for the purpose of managing risk.

 It is claimed here that the climate crisis should be understood as a trivariate optimisation problem, based on the presumption of three degrees-of-freedom.
 If the Earth’s energy balance were stable, then the market failure in carbon might be understood as a bivariate optimisation problem, based on carrot and stick carbon pricing.
-Carrots and sticks are two of the three required controllers, with the third controller relating to the Earth’s albedo, which can change significantly over timescales of centuries or decades.
-Hence, the proposed policy resolution is to take control of the carbon balance using two explicit prices on carbon, namely (sticks) taxes on emitted carbon, and (carrots) rewards for mitigated carbon; and to address the albedo problem with a separate international policy that is optimal for managing the Earth’s albedo.
+Carrots and sticks are identified here as being two of the three required controllers, with the third controller relating to the Earth’s albedo, which can change significantly over timescales of centuries or decades.
+Hence, the proposed policy resolution is to take control of the carbon balance using two explicit prices on carbon, namely with sticks (including with taxes on emitted carbon) and carrots (including with rewards for mitigated carbon), and to address the albedo problem with a separate international policy that is effective for managing the Earth’s albedo.

 Given that warming of the Earth’s climate system is prone to positive feedbacks — including changes in surface albedo, cloud albedo, and possible climate tipping points — it is likely that solar radiation management (SRM) technologies will be needed, and this is consistent with the notion of the three-dimensional phase space (refer Footnote [e]).
-If the Earth’s albedo needs to be managed, then it becomes apparent that the survivability of global civilisation is a trivariate optimisation problem based on three global variables: (1) the average energy efficiency of producing goods and services, (1) the probability of achieving a preferred carbon balance for climatic and ecological safety, and (3) the average surface albedo of the Earth.
+If the Earth’s albedo needs to be managed, then it becomes apparent that the survivability of global civilisation is a trivariate optimisation problem based on three global variables: (1) the social efficiency of producing goods and services, (1) the probability of achieving a relatively safe carbon balance for climate stability and socio-ecological regeneration, and (3) the average albedo of the Earth.

 Note that the three key variables — (1) efficiency (%), (2) probability (%) and (3) albedo (%) — are non-dimensional and are expressed as percentages.
-It is proposed here that these three variables constitute the three-dimensional phase-space of the civilisation-Earth-climate continuum and can be used to define the conditions that are necessary for the survival of civilisation as a self-organising system.
+Note also, that the term ‘efficiency’ is referring to the ‘social’ efficiency of markets, and this social efficiency is likely to be strongly correlated to the energy efficiency of the means of production.
+It is proposed here that these three variables constitute the three-dimensional phase-space of the civilisation-Earth-climate continuum and can be used to define the conditions that are necessary for the survivability of civilisation as a self-organising system.
 The phase-space concept originated in the discipline of physics, and more specifically in classical thermodynamics.
 The three-dimensional phase space that is proposed here (i.e. based on efficiency, probability and albedo) does not appear in the literature because it is a newly proposed phase-space and is specific to complex living systems.

-If the hypothesis for a dynamic market failure (and the phase space) holds true, then the neoclassical framework for market externalities and carbon pricing should be revised accordingly.
+If the hypothesis for a thermodynamic market failure (and the phase space) holds true, then the neoclassical framework for market externalities and carbon pricing should be revised accordingly.

 d COASE THEOREM: An important feature of the carbon reward is that it will be delivered with the carbon currency.
 The new currency will be issued as a proportional reward for climate mitigation services.
 So a robust administrative system will be required to ensure that the supply of the carbon currency is constrained by the quantity of carbon that is mitigated over the long-term.
 Although the initial supply of the carbon currency will be relatively expensive to produce because of the administrative overhead, the trading of the carbon currency (after it is created) will not be expensive.
 The carbon currency will be traded as private property and with low transaction costs.
 The Coase theorem is applicable in this situation, such that a Pareto optimum will be achieved with the trading of the carbon currency among currency traders.
 The economic value of the carbon currency will, in theory, represent the insurance cost (i.e. the cost of the preventative climate insurance), and this insurance cost will be experienced as a profit opportunity for currency traders since a floor price for the carbon currency will rise for many decades with the support of the world’s central banks (see Figure 1 in the section on Carbon Currency).